EXCLUSIVE-U.S. FAA chief orders 'zero tolerance' for disruptive airline passengers, possibly jail | Business

 "We will no longer adjudicate certain of these unruly passenger cases with counseling or warnings.
 We're going to go straight to enforcement," Dickson said in an interview.
 He said he briefed airlines on the new policy.
 "We've seen a disturbing increase in these incidents....
 We'll take the strongest possible enforcement action against any passenger who engages in it."

-A flight attendants union had urged airlines to bar Trump supporters who stormed the Capitol from departing Washington on commercial flights after exhibiting "mob mentality behavior" on flights into the region.
+Nelson had urged airlines to bar Trump supporters who stormed the Capitol from flying out of Washington after exhibiting "mob mentality behavior" on flights into the region.
 On Friday, Alaska Airlines said it banned 14 passengers from future travel after "unacceptable" behavior on a flight from Washington to Seattle.

 U.S airlines and law enforcement agencies have bolstered security at Washington-area airports with Capitol Police now assigned to DC airports to ensure lawmaker safety after videos emerged of lawmakers being harassed in airport terminals.
 On Tuesday, Senate Democratic leader Chuck Schumer said Trump supporters who breached the U.S. Capitol should be banned from flying and added to a government "no-fly" list.